jjwyse/addressbook/README.md

-webservice
+addressbook
 ==================

-template for creating Spring MVC web services-doesn't currently work
+Spring MVC - REST
+  Example on how to create Spring MVC RESTful resource